Empowering Users Through Self-Service: An Automation Revolution

 Outcomes:

-In a 3 month A/B test, we observed that the total rate of cancelled orders remained stable, the organic adoption of the button was trending at ~70% and the cost-savings to Customer Service were significant.
+In a 3 month A/B test, we observed that the total rate of cancelled orders remained stable, the organic adoption of the button was trending at 70% and material cost-savings to Customer Service.

 With a green light from our trade committee and a little patience waiting for a window between Q4 development freezes, we launched on web just in time for peak season 2019.